-- Orthopedics - ❖ Thoracic services - Limited health services for the homeless - ❖ Limited health services for undocumented resident - ❖ Limited health services for the elderly with family working outside the county - Limited availability of primary care physicians - 2.
+- Orthopedics - Thoracic services - Limited health services for the homeless - Limited health services for undocumented resident - Limited health services for the elderly with family working outside the county - Limited availability of primary care physicians for cycle cell - Limited availability of primary care physicians to provide heart failure patients education and the tools to get them into a healthy lifestyle regiment. - 2.
 If you list Physician Subsidies in your data in category C of the CB Inventory Sheet, please indicate the category of subsidy, and explain why the services would not otherwise be available to meet patient demand.
-The categories include: Hospital-based physicians with whom the hospital has an exclusive contract; Non-Resident house staff and hospitalists; Coverage of Emergency Department Call; Physician provision of financial assistance to encourage alignment with the hospital financial assistance policies; and Physician recruitment to meet community need. - ❖ DCH acquired the 50+ Hospital-based physicians to care for inpatients, since the limited number of community physicians are not able to see outpatients and attend to their inpatients. - ❖ DCH spent millions of dollars on emergency department on-call coverage since Prince George's County has a limited number of primary care physicians and patients flock to the emergency departments for care.
-DCH has over 30 contracts for the variety of specialties. - ❖ DCH offered Medical Directorships to ensure that physicians participate in the leadership of the hospital and the services offered to the county's residents. - ❖ DCH offered the payment to nursing homes and some physicians to care for patients who are uninsured in order to keep the patients out of the inpatient setting.
+The categories include: Hospital-based physicians with whom the hospital has an exclusive contract; Non-Resident house staff and hospitalists; Coverage of Emergency Department Call; Physician provision of financial assistance to encourage alignment with the hospital financial assistance policies; and Physician recruitment to meet community need. - DCH has 50+ Hospital-based physicians to care for inpatients, since the limited number of community physicians are not able to see outpatients and attend to their inpatients. - DCH spent millions of dollars on emergency department on-call coverage since Prince George's County has a limited number of primary care physicians and patients flock to the emergency departments for care.
+DCH has over 30 contracts for the variety of specialties. - DCH offered Medical Directorships to ensure that physicians participate in the leadership of the hospital and the services offered to the county's residents. - DCH offered the payment to nursing homes and some physicians to care for patients who are uninsured in order to keep the patients out of the inpatient setting.